infosecwatchman/eyeSegmentAPI/README.md

 # Overview

 This project is an extension of the Forescout (<https://forescout.com>) eyeSegment product.
 Information about eyeSegment can be found on here: <https://www.forescout.com/resources/forescout-eyesegment-datasheet/>.
-THis project is a GoLang project to programatically download data into a CSV, using Forescout's groups.
+This project is a GoLang project to programatically download data into a CSV, using Forescout's groups.

 Go 1.16 was used to build this project.